Blendify/blender-manual/blender_docs/manual/grease_pencil/modes/draw/tools/draw.rst

    :Mode:      Draw Mode
    :Panel:     :menuselection:`Tool Shelf --> Tools --> Draw Tools --> Draw`

 The Draw tool allows you to draw free-hand strokes.
-Options appear in the *Top Bar* an in the *Active Tool Panel*.

-Common Options:
+Common Options
 ===============

 Brush
-   Data-Block selector for the brush.
+   The Data-Block Menu to select a preset brush type or a custom brush.

    Draw tool uses *Draw Brushes* types.
    For more information and settings see :doc:`Draw Brush </grease_pencil/modes/draw/brushes/draw_brush>`